-To prevent the repository from becoming full, you can dynamically add another extent name to the configuration file for the Stone, through Smalltalk.
+To prevent the repository from becoming full, you can dynamically add another extent specification (a file or a raw partition) to the configuration file for the Stone, through Smalltalk.
 The following section describes the Smalltalk methods that allow you to do this.
-For general information about multiple extents, see "To Configure the Repository Extents" on page 21.
+For general information about multiple extents, see "To Configure the Repository Extents" on page 47.